 - Flossing between the wire and tooth is crucial because food can become easily stuck, leading to possible cavities and tooth decay.

 - If you don’t feel as if your regular toothbrush is doing the job, ask about other products that are designed for patients with braces.
-Specialized toothbrushes are available and will benefit your smile while wearing metals brackets and wires.
+Specialized toothbrushes are available and will benefit your smile while wearing metal brackets and wires.